ambulantelab/gobilda/README.md

 Some utility nodes for tele-operating the robot and subscribing to sensor data.

 #### *kiss_icp*
-KISS-ICP stands for K(eep) I(t) S(mall) and S(imple) I(terative) C(losest) P(oint), a lightweight LiDAR odometry solution developed by the University of Bonn.
+KISS-ICP stands for K(eep) I(t) S(mall) and S(imple) I(terative) C(losest) P(oint), a lightweight LiDAR odometry solution developed by Vizzo et al. the University of Bonn.
 This ROS 2 node processes LiDAR scan data from the GoBilda robot to estimate its motion and position over time — all without relying on wheel encoders or external localization systems.

 It’s an efficient and nice approach to real-time odometry, well-suited for mobile robots operating in structured environments.
 If you're interested in the algorithmic details, be sure to check out the [original research paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/vizzo2023ral.pdf).